Information Security:

 - American National Standards Institute (ANSI)

-[www.ansi.org] — A private, non-profit organization
+[www.ansi.org] — is a private, non-profit organization

 that administers and coordinates the U.S. voluntary standardization and conformity